codemoon-io/simplelogin-ansible/README.md

 We have been experimenting with deploying this ourselves for email privacy apps we are building at [Codemoon](https://codemoon.io/).
 Ultimately we ran into uncertainties regarding email deliverability and opted to use another email provider to handle this.
 However, for those self-hosting, SimpleLogin should work well enough and this ansible playbook can assist in deploying it efficiently and repeatably.

 ## Features
-- Automated installation of dependencies and setup of simplelogin.
+- Automated installation and configuration of dependencies and firewall of the VM.
-- Configures nginx tls certificate with let's encrypt, databases, and SimpleLogin backend/frontend components.
+- Configures nginx with a tls certificate with let's encrypt.
+You can disable this easily by commenting out the role in deploy-sl.yml if you use your own reverse proxy.
+- Runs database migrations, sets up database, and SimpleLogin backend/frontend components.
+- Sets up simplelogin stack, you end up with a docker compose setup.

+#### Optional features (can be enabled):
-- Automatically (optionally) sets your newly registered users to lifetime premium.
+- Automatically set your newly registered users to lifetime premium.
-- Extensible roles that can be adapted for specific configurations and setups.
+- Create backups of the database to backblaze

 ## What the ansible roles do: